Maher al-Assad: Early life and education

 Maher al-Assad was born on 8 December 1967, the youngest child of Anisa Makhlouf and Hafez al-Assad.
 He was just two years old when his father became President of Syria.
-Like the other children in the al-Assad family, he was raised out of the public spotlight and trained in Syria.
+Like the other children in the Assad family, he was raised out of the public spotlight and trained in Syria.

 Maher went to the Academy of Freedom School for his secondary education and then studied business administration at Damascus University.
-Following university he pursued a career in the military like his older brother Bassel.
+Following university, he pursued a career in the military like his older brother Bassel.

-When Bassel died in a car crash in 1994, Maher was mentioned as a possible successor to Hafez, but in the end, Bashar succeeded his father even though he lacked the military experience and political ambition.
-It was speculated that Maher's reputation as a hot-tempered person influenced the decision in favour of Bashar.
+After Bassel died in a car crash in 1994, Maher was mentioned as a possible successor to Hafez, but in the end, Bashar succeeded his father even though he lacked both military experience and political ambition.
+It was speculated that Maher's hot-tempered reputation influenced his father's decision in favour of Bashar.

 Business activities

-Maher al-Assad operates a number of different business projects in Lebanon with his cousin Rami Makhlouf.
+Maher al-Assad operated a number of different business projects in Lebanon with his cousin Rami Makhlouf.
 Shmuel Bar argues that there was a split between the two of them, because the Makhloufs were worried that they were going to be made the scapegoats of an anti-corruption propaganda campaign.
 Maher for a while controlled online media site Cham Press.

 Money laundering

 On 23 May 2011, the EU placed sanctions for providing funding to the government which allowed violence against demonstrators during the Syrian civil war.
-According to Fortune Magazine, Maher benefited from the billion dollar money laundering operation at the Lebanese al-Madina bank which collapsed in 2003 at the start of the Iraq War.
+According to Fortune Magazine, Maher benefited from the billion-dollar money laundering operation at the Lebanese al-Madina bank which collapsed in 2003 at the start of the Iraq War.
 Al Madina was used to launder kickback money of Iraqi officials and their partners in the illegal gaming of the UN's oil-for-food programme.
 Sources put the amount transferred and laundered through al-Madina at more than $1 billion, with a 25 percent commission going to Syrian officials and their Lebanese allies; among the recipients of this money was Bashar Assad's brother Maher.

 Al Madina bank records indicate that Maher's office manager, Khalid Qaddur, was transferred at no cost a Beirut apartment valued at $2.5 million, a transfer that investigators believe was intended to put it under Maher's control.
 The entire file on the Madina bank collapse is at the Lebanese Ministry of Justice, except for key parts that implicate Maher, which are still at the Lebanese Central Bank because people fear being killed over it.
 On 23 June 2011, the EU placed sanctions on Maher's office manager, Khalid Qaddur, for providing funding to the government which allowed violence against demonstrators during the Syrian uprising.
 Similar sanctions were also placed on Ra'if al-Quwatli, another business associate of Maher.